 These radios offer internet radio as well as a USB port.
 Internet radio gives you a huge choice of stations to listen to—over 20,000 from all over the world including the UK.

 The Roberts Stream 94i is an FM/DAB/DAB+/internet radio that lets you play MP3 files from a USB stick.
 The Stream 94i is one of the most popular and highly rated internet radios in the UK, so it’s a good choice if you’ve never bought an internet radio before.

 As well as radio and USB playback, the Stream 94i also has Bluetooth, an alarm clock with snooze, a sleep timer and the ability to save 120 preset stations.
 You can use your phone as a remote control using the UNDOK app, or use the remote control provided.

 This radio is very similar to the Roberts Stream 93i; the main difference is that the Stream94i has Bluetooth and is more expensive, so if Bluetooth isn’t important to you the Stream 93i could offer better value for money.

 Read our full review of the Stream 94i here.

-This radio has a USB port on the back that you can use to either charge a device or play MP3s.
-This radio also has Bluetooth and an aux-in port, so there are lots of ways to connect external audio sources.
+This radio has a USB port on the back that you can use to either charge a device or play MP3s – there’s also an aux-in port for connecting other devices, so there are lots of ways to play music with the LEMEGA M4+.

 John Lewis & Partners Cello